-The design of a table tennis racket will give you more or less control over the ball.
+The design of a paddle will give you more or less control over the ball.
 There’s usually a trade-off between control, spin and speed: the more control you have, the less speed and spin you can create.
 A beginner should look for a high control rating, and then graduate to more speed and spin and they progress.

 Thicker rubber = Less Control

 Thinner rubber = More Control

 TIP: Beginner players will benefit from greater paddle control if they select a bat with thin sponge, like this Champion Sports Pro 14 paddle, which has a 1.5mm sponge for maximum control An intermediate player can progress to a thicker rubber as they master control and can start to add speed and spin into their game.

 What do those performance ratings mean?

 While you’re searching for a ping pong paddle, you’ll probably start to notice a ‘ratings system’.

-Is there an official, standardized ratings system for table tennis rackets?
+Is there an official, standardized ratings system for ping pong paddles?
 No. The ratings are given to bats by their manufacturers so it’s impossible to compare performance between brands by looking at these numbers.

 The best way to compare paddles is to look at the detailed specifications individually – compare rubber thickness, blade composition, weight and handle type to find the right racket for your skill level and playing style.
 Yes, it will take you more time, but trust us, it is worth it!
 We’ve seen paddles marketed with 100/100 for control with thick sponges and rubbers – there’s no way that’s correct!

-To make the process a bit easier for you, we’ve created a table with 2oof the most popular table tennis rackets that you can sort by all the most important features.
+To make the process a bit easier for you, we’ve created a table with 2oof the most popular paddles that you can sort by all the most important features.
 There are no prices on it (these change daily), but you can click the links through to Amazon to find out the latest information.